 COMM 386L - Impact Investing: Social Finance in the 21st Century

 Impact investing has emerged over the last decade as a new sector at the interface between philanthropy and investment.
 The sector currently represents $9-12bn of investment capital.
-This course provides an introduction to the impact investment sector, describes the evolution of impact investment, the growth of new asset classes, and the opportunities and challenges faced by investors seeking meaningful impact investment vehicles.
+This course provides an introduction to the impact investment sector and the related responsible investing sector, describes the evolution of impact investment, the growth of new asset classes, and the opportunities and challenges faced by investors seeking meaningful impact investment vehicles.

 According to the Global Impact Investing Network (GIIN), impact investing is defined as “investments made into companies, organizations and funds with the intention to generate measurable social and environmental impact alongside a financial return”.
 Impact investing, has emerged over the past decade as one of the most talked about strategies for tackling social and environmental problems.
 With the goal of creating measurable impact in addition to financial returns, impact investing selects ventures working towards positive social or environmental outcomes.
 The concepts of impact investing and social enterprise emerged out of a recognition that the private sector could also contribute to the development of social agendas, while gaining a financial return.
 Rather than focusing solely on a risk-return nexus, impact investing broadens to the “triple bottom line” to include financial, social, and environmental gains.